Tutorials

 resolver.

-Resolvers are callable functions, so we can test them like any other Python function.
+Resolvers are callable functions, so we can also test them like any other Python function.
 Let’s test our new resolver by writing a unit test:

 from src.resolvers import account_name_match